Outdoor Learning and Play

 A school garden can be a great resource for introducing children to new foods and involving them in learning a range of skills when cooking.

-Children will enjoy observing how different foods are grown, giving them hands-on experience, which will encourage them to try new foods in school and also at home.
+Children love observing how different foods are grown, giving them hands-on experience, which will encourage them to try new foods in school and also at home.

 For many children, seeing where their food comes from will promote engagement and enthusiasm.
 Pupils may need to wait weeks or months for their food to grow which will give them a real sense of achievement, they will feel connected to the food they have grown and may be more open to trying new tastes.